Youth Exercise and Healthy Eating Habits

 For the study, the researchers looked at trends over a 23-year-period in six different health behaviors.
 They measured how often participants reported eating breakfast, and eating at least some green vegetables and fruit; how often they exercised vigorously (jogging, swimming, or calisthenics); how often they got at least seven hours of sleep, and how much television they watched on an average weekday.

 "Agreement is growing that the source of the obesity epidemic lies in an environment that produces an energy gap, where energy intake exceeds energy expenditure even by as little as 100 excess calories per day," wrote Clarke and co-authors Patrick O'Malley, Lloyd Johnston, John Schulenberg and Paula Lantz, all researchers at ISR.

 The finding that young women consistently exercised less than young men, suggests that differences in energy expenditure could play a role in gender disparities in obesity and overweight.

-The frequency of eating fruit and vegetables remained relatively stable among young adult women but declined significantly among young men.
-Young men also reported eating breakfast less often than did young women.
+The frequency of eating fruit and vegetables remained relatively stable among young adult women, but declined significantly among young men.
+Young men also reported eating breakfast less frequently than did young women.